Admissions & Application | Department of Psychology

 |GRE Total||Mean 305 (Range 289-322)|

 All materials are submitted electronically through the ApplyYourself Application System, administered by the University of Minnesota’s Graduate School.

-Deadline for admission will be February 15 of the year of admission.
+The deadline for submitting your application is February 15 of the year of admission.
 Pending available space, applications accepted after the deadline may be considered.
-Admitted students must begin in the fall semester
+Admitted students must begin in the fall semester.